jsummers/deark/readme.md

 The main Deark license does not necessarily apply to the code in the "foreign" subdirectory.
 Each file there may have its own licensing terms.
 In particular:

 miniz*.h: MIT-style license, various authors.
-See the foreign/*miniz* files for details.
+See the *miniz* files for details.

 uncompface.h: Copyright (c) James Ashton - Sydney University - June 1990.
+See
+readme-compface.txt for details.

-See the foreign/readme-compface.txt file for details.
+lzhuf.h: Based on lzhuf.c by Haruyasu Yoshizaki.
+See readme-lzhuf.txt for details.

 By necessity, Deark contains knowledge about how to decode various third-party file formats.
 This knowledge includes data structures,